gaeljw/gaeljw.github.io/docs/prometheus_to_otel.markdown

 As of the day of writing these lines, there are slightly less JVM metrics exposed by OpenTelemetry than by Prometheus but all the major are most useful are.
 This might be of course evolve quickly if the community asks for it.

-Lastly, OpenTelemetry also tries to standardize the metrics names across languages and frameworks.
+Lastly, OpenTelemetry also tries to standardize the names of the metrics across languages and frameworks.
 As a consequence, the JVM metrics names are different between Prometheus and OpenTelemetry.
 See below a non-exhaustive mapping:

 ```
 Prometheus -> OpenTelemetry